Michael Marshall

 Do you have any experience with Software Developers or “Tech Guys”

-Cause if you do, you’ll know what I mean… They rabbit on about things that don’t seem to matter and constantly get caught up in the details of how a project functions in stead why a project should function at all.
-Tech Guys typically don’t have an eye for design and they typically don’t mind much about the profitability of your idea.
 A normal software developer cares about providing solutions that work, a great software developer cares about providing solutions that produce amazing experiences for the end user.
 A great software developer will be honest if they are not great at design or if they struggle with meeting deadlines or if they have not got experience in one field or another.
 A normal software developer will lie about any of those things if they think it will get them the job.

 One of the most important things to remember about working with a developer is that they will be using google to figure out how to build everything.
 There is no senior developer out there who writes code from the top of their head.
-Most developers need to figure out how to build your project by asking questions each step of the way, a developer who claims they don’t haver to do that is probably not being honest.
+Most developers need to figure out how to build your project by asking questions each step of the way, a developer who claims they don’t have to do that is probably not being honest.

 Conclusion